Venezuela's Capriles says Maduro government will fall

 "What does that mean?
 Well, all the mechanisms are in the constitution: referendum, new election, resignation.
 But ... don't ask me for ways out that are not in the constitution.
 Our fight is a peaceful one," he added in an interview in a rural zone of the state on Friday.

-Post-election street protests backfired for Capriles when some people were killed in the chaos, allowing the government to attack him as a destabilizer and killer.
+Post-election street protests backfired for Capriles when some people were killed in the chaos, allowing the government to attack him as a destabiliser and killer.

 Now he and other opposition leaders seem to be banking on a steady deterioration in Maduro's popularity and power.
 One possibility for opponents is a recall referendum, allowed in the constitution three years into a presidency.